Last updated on December 27, 2022

-Being popular since the 1980s, radiant is the first angular shape that has a complete brilliant-cut facet pattern.
-In fact, radiant is one of the most faceted and brilliant diamond cuts available on the market.
-If you are interested in buying a diamond with a vibrant look and brilliance, our radiant cut diamond guide is a must-read.
+Popular since the 1980s, radiant is the first angular shape that has a complete brilliant cut facet pattern.
+It is also one of the most faceted and brilliant diamond cuts available on the market.
+If you are interested in buying a diamond with a vibrant look and brilliance, this radiant cut diamond guide is a must-read.

 History of Radiant Cut Diamonds

-The original radiant cut was invented by a master diamond cutter Henry Grossbard in 1977.
+The original radiant cut was invented by master diamond cutter Henry Grossbard in 1977.

-Grossbard knew that many people loved the elegant elongated shape of the emerald cut but felt that it didn’t sparkle enough.
-His goal was combining the best features of the emerald cut and the round brilliant cut into one diamond cut that would unleash the full potential of a diamond’s brilliance.
+Grossbard knew that many people loved the elegant elongated shape of the emerald cut but felt that it did not sparkle enough.
+His goal was to combine the best features of the emerald cut and the round brilliant into one diamond cut that would unleash the full potential of a diamond’s brilliance.

-After years of careful experimentation, Grossbard perfected the radiant cut in 1981.
-This was a revolution in the diamond industry, the elegant emerald shape was transformed into a new cut with unparalleled sparkle.
+After years of careful experimentation, Grossbard perfected the original radiant cut in 1981.
+It was a revolution in the diamond industry; the elegant emerald shape was transformed into a new cut with unparalleled sparkle.
 Although it did not exceed the round brilliant cut’s brilliance, it is still more brilliant than any other angular cut.

-Even though the radiant cut has only been in the diamond industry for 43 years, it managed to gain extreme popularity in a short amount of time.
+Even though the radiant cut has only been in the diamond industry for less than 50 years, it managed to gain extreme popularity in a short amount of time.

-Diamond cut quality is the main factor determining a stone’s appearance and level of brilliance and sparkle.
+Diamond cut quality is the main factor when determining a stone’s appearance and level of fire, brilliance and scintillation.

-The table below will serve you as a general guideline for evaluating the cut quality of the radiant cut diamonds.
+Since there is no industry-wide consent on what cut parameters make an ideal radiant cut diamond, it is recommended to use the table below as a general guideline for evaluating the cut quality of radiant cut diamonds.